The $50K Business Blind Spot: Why 96% of Your Operational Issues Are Invisible to Leadership (And How to Find Them)

 Cost: If one person spends 10 hours per week on a process that could be automated or simplified to 2 hours, that is $20,000 per year in wasted labor (at a fully-loaded cost of $50/hour).
 Scale that across three employees doing similar work, and you are at $60,000 per year.

 How to find it: Ask your team: "What is a task you do repeatedly that you wish could be automated?"
 The answers will often reveal quick wins.
+Applying lean principles for eliminating manual waste surfaces the highest-ROI automation targets.
+When you're short-staffed, knowing how to prioritize automation vs. delegation is the difference between relief and more chaos.

 Blind Spot #5: Pricing and Margin Leakage